-Alexander Afanasyev, a full stack developer will share his experience in an exclusive interview.
+Today, Alexander Afanasyev, a full stack developer ends your quest by sharing his experience in an exclusive interview.

-The conversation is a bit lengthy because it is very informative, but is interesting as well.
+Then this interview is just what you need to get started… The conversation is a bit lengthy because it is very informative, and interesting as well.
 Enjoy!

 A photo of Alexander Afanasyev with Martijn Pieters taken during PyCon 2016 in Portland.